msd-code-academy/react-workshop/04-suspense-and-async-mode/README.md

 ## Code Splitting

-* Bundling your application is great, but as your app grows, your bundle size will grow too, especially if you are including large 3rd party libraries
+* Bundling your application is great, but as your app grows, your bundle size will grow too, especially if you include large 3rd party libraries
-* This may have a huge impact on the time to first load and UX
+* This may have a huge impact on the time to first load and UX, especially on slow networks
-* The bundle can be split into smaller chunks where the most important ones can be loaded first and then every other secondary are lazily loaded, so called **code splitting**
+* The bundle can be split into smaller chunks where the most important ones can be loaded first and then every other secondary are lazily loaded - **code splitting**

 ### What Is Code Splitting

 * Multiple bundles are created that are loaded dynamically, only at the time they are needed
-* Enables to **lazy-load** just the components that are currently needed by the user
 * Can significantly improve performance of your app

 ### React.lazy